-Poland (50%) and Honk Kong (41%) are the countries with the highest percentage of respondents considering themselves unhealthy, while Canada (95%) and Indonesia (93%) are the countries where the percentage of citizens considering themselves healthy are the highest.
+Poland (50%) and Honk Kong (41%) are the countries with the highest percentage of respondents considering themselves unhealthy, while China (95%) and Indonesia (93%) are the countries where the percentage of citizens considering themselves healthy is the highest.

 This survey explored eleven health-related habits and five food consumption behaviors, with some surprising results:

 From the seven behaviors tracked, minor changes were observed compared to the previous year.
 There is a slight increase in the number of people taking medicines (regularly) prescribed by a doctor (often or somewhat often: from 34% in 2018 to 35% in 2019).
 The number of people going on a diet also increased (often or somewhat often: 15% vs 18%).
 While the number of people suffering from stress and people doing exercise remains the same (30% and 37% respectively), there is a decrease in the number of people who smoke and drink alcohol: -2 and -3 points respectively.
 This survey also shows a worrying fall in the number of people that sleep well (from 64% to 61%).
 New behaviors measured in this wave show that people are trying to improve their life by choosing healthy lifestyles.